ansyun/dpdk-nginx/README.md

 ####dpdk-nginx
 --------------
-dpdk-nginx fork from official nginx-1.9.5, and run on the dpdk user space TCP/IP stack(NETDP).
+dpdk-nginx fork from official nginx-1.9.5, and run on the dpdk user space TCP/IP stack(ANS).
 For detail function, please refer to nginx official website(http://nginx.org/).

 ####build and install
 --------------